-It is conducted through the Mansueto Institute of Urban Innovation under the advice of Luís Bettencourt and Arvind Murugan.
+I studied in the Urban Science Lab under the advice of Luís Bettencourt and Arvind Murugan.

 In the past, I have conducted experimental research in both quantum computing and simulation using neutral cold atoms with the Bernien Lab at UChicago,